1988 Mexican general election: Results

-The first results arrived very slowly and inconsistently, but they showed that Cárdenas was in the lead.
-The first official preliminary results were expected to arrive at 7 pm on election day, but once that time arrived, the CFE informed that the counting system had "broken down", and that the CFE president had scheduled a meeting with the Technical Secretariat to "correct the issue".
+The first official results arrived very slowly and inconsistently, but they showed that Cárdenas was in the lead.
+The first official preliminary results were expected to arrive at 19:00 on election day, but once that time arrived, the CFE informed that the counting system had "broken down", and that the CFE president had scheduled a meeting with the Technical Secretariat to "correct the issue".
 In the meantime, the opposition candidates began to denounce that they had not been granted full access to the counting centers, and marched together to the headquarters of the Secretariat of the Interior to denounce irregularities in the elections.

 Later that day, the aforementioned Bartlett said that the telephone network was saturated due to, among other things, adverse weather conditions, characterizing it as a "breakdown of the system."
 Then-president Miguel de la Madrid later admitted that this "breakdown" was a fabrication.
 One observer said, "For the ordinary citizen, it was not the network but the Mexican political system that had crashed."